 Do we seek to personify the attributes of the Great Creator or the Great Copier?

 Ponder the following list over the next few days and weeks.
 The left column identifies Divine attributes and actions.
 The right column presents their flawed copies.
 Not their opposites!
-Clearly, the opposite of love is hate.
+The opposite of love is hate.
 The opposite of strength is weakness.
 But I’m not speaking of opposites.
 I’m speaking of their copies.

 Original — Copy